Skip to content

 Discover more seasonal blooms in the north of England and Wales with plenty of gardens and parks to visit.

-Gardens and parks in Liverpool and Lancashire
+Gardens in Liverpool and Lancashire

-To gardens filled with history and colour at Speke Hall, to a peaceful garden with canal walks at Rufford Old Hall, this corner of the North West is full of colourful blooms at this time of year.
+To gardens filled with history and colour at Speke Hall, to a peaceful garden with canal walks at Rufford Old Hall, discover gardens to explore in spring.

 Gardens in the Lake District